Language Detector guide

 How should I read the Language Detector result?

-Read the top language as the best guess and the alternatives as nearby matches.
-Unknown means the sample is too short, too mixed, or not clear enough for the detector.
+Read the top language as the best guess and alternatives as nearby matches.
+If Spanish is high but Portuguese also appears, check the full sentence before translating or tagging it.

 What should I double-check before trusting the Language Detector?

-Check short text, mixed-language text, romanized text, and technical strings manually.
-A language detector is a clue, not proof of the writer or location.
+Check short text, mixed-language text, romanized words, names, addresses, URLs, and technical strings manually.
+A language detector is a clue, not proof of the writer, country, or location.

 Does this AI tool upload my input to Access Free Tools?